+The School of Computing, Telecommunications and Networks has a long history of delivering successful masters courses in the area of Business Computing and provides a stimulating and supportive learning environment.
 The School is located within the Faculty of Technology, Engineering and the Environment in the campus at Millennium Point in the heart of Birmingham.
-Millennium Point was built as a focus for science, technology and education within Birmingham and the wider region and provides an excellent context for exploring advanced technology.
+Millennium Point was built as a focus for science, technology and education within Birmingham and the wider region and provides an excellent context for exploring links between business and technology.